randvoorhies/rcv/README.md

 This is a set of general purpose OpenCV helpers that I have accumulated over the years.
 Here's an example of some of the library's functionality:

+For more documentation, check out the [doxygen pages](http://randvoorhies.github.io/rcv/modules.html).

 ```cpp
 #include "rcv.hpp"